kofemann/dcache-endit-provider/README.md

 The watching provider accepts additional options with the following default
 values:

-    -threads=50
-    -period=110
-    -watchtimeout=300

-threads is the number of threads used for polling for file completion, period is the poll period in milliseconds and watchtimeout is the timeout in seconds when a double-check is triggered of the state of watched directories in case of lost notification events.
+    -threads=50 - number of threads used for polling for file changes -period=110 - poll period in milliseconds
+    -graceperiod=1000 - grace period in milliseconds between detecting file complete and moving to destination

 The default poll period for the watching provider is much lower compared to the polling provider, this is due to the fact that only files in